Mathijs-Bakker/test-explorer.nvim/README.md

 # [wip] - The Dottest Chili

 ### Disclaimer
-These are my first baby steps in creating a NeoVim plugin with LUA.
+These are my first baby steps in creating a NeoVim plugin with Lua.
-I am quite a n00b with LUA and lacking best practices concerning NeoVim plugins.
+I am quite a n00b with Lua and lacking best practices concerning NeoVim plugins.
 So bear with me ;)

 ## The problem this plugin should solve